rwcitek/ddc-datascience/Prework.md

 # Phase 3: Intro to the Toolchain

-( estimated time to completion: 3 hours ; due 5pm MT, Friday, September 5th )
+( estimated time to completion: 3 hours ; due 5pm MT, Friday, January 9th )

 ## Using Github with Google Colab